jaikko/P11_Debug/README.md

     You are free to use whatever testing framework you like-the main thing is that you can show what tests you are using.

     We also like to show how well we're testing, so there's a module called [coverage](https://coverage.readthedocs.io/en/coverage-5.1/) you should add to your project.
+    I use Pytest for this project, you can read this [tutorial](https://flask.palletsprojects.com/en/2.0.x/tutorial/tests/)

+6. Locust

+    You just need to type <code>locust -f locustfile.py</code>
+    For more information: go [here](https://docs.locust.io/en/stable/index.html)